jay-euints/biont-docs-temp/faq.md

 Mint a biont.
 Subscribe it.
 Tick it.
 Submit attestations.
 Help us discover edge cases.

-For deeper involvement, follow the project handles on the homepage and reach out via the listed contact.
+For deeper involvement, follow the project handles on the homepage and reach out via the listed contact information.